 Global Registry Enquiries

-There have been over 20 enquiries to the TREAT-NMD Global Registry Network so far.
-These have included DMD, SMA and DM1 enquiries, and have included feasibility enquiries for clinical programmes looking at exon skipping and nonsense mutation as well as recruitment for clinical trials and a multinational study focusing on health economics.
+The TREAT-NMD Global Registry Network has been active for over a decade so far and has facilitated academic and industry partnered projects that have a goal to facilitate translational and clinical research.
+TGDOC has worked with many of the pharmaceutical companies in the neuromuscular field to complete feasibility enquiries for clinical programmes and clinical trial planning as well as recruitment for clinical trials and a multinational study focusing on health economics.
 All of this work is undertaken with the aim of ensuring that promising new treatments can be brought to patients as quickly as possible.

-- Assistance with recruitment into a clinical trial – patients can be contacted through their national registry if they meet the clinical trial inclusion criteria and are then asked to contact their local trial site.
-Patients not seen at a particular site, and who wouldn’t otherwise be known to staff at that site, can also be informed about the trial.
+Another service TREAT-NMD can provide is recruitment support for clinical trials through TGDOC Recruitment Enquiries, where information on specific clinical trials is sent only to patients likely to be eligible to participate.
+Patients can be contacted through their national registry if they meet the clinical trial inclusion criteria and are then asked to contact their local trial site.
+Patients not seen at a particular site, and who wouldn’t otherwise be known to staff at that site, can also be informed about the trial Patients’ details are never disclosed directly to enquirers, but companies can ensure their trial information reaches their target audience and optimise their recruitment potential.

-The process for requesting data from the TREAT-NMD Global Registry Network is outlined below:
+The basic process for requesting data from the TREAT-NMD Global Registry Network is outlined in the chart below: